 Devlin said as many as 90 percent of the may be opposed to te government.

-Nelson said, "these events are being used to discredit the church, because it is the only strong opposition to the government.'

-"Every other area of national life has some government agency controlling it," Devlin explained.
-"The task of these offices is not to organize but to disrupt all community organizations and keep other than a work meeting had to have permission," he added.

-The Committee for Peace was organized by the World Council of Churches about a month after the Coup, Devlin said.

-"The government has been trying to get rid of the committee for months, Devlin said.
+Nelson said, "these events are being used to discredit the church, because it is the only strong opposition to the government."
+"Every other area of national life has some government agency controlling it," Devlin ex-Devlin explained.
+"The task of these offices is not to organize but to disrupt all community organizations and keep them from functioning, Devlin said, "At one time any group of more than five people having anything other than a work meeting had to have permission, The Committee for Peace was organized by the World Council of Churches about a month after the Coup, Devlin said.
+The government has been trying to get rid of the committee for months, Devlin said.
 "The fact that it exists is a condemnation of the system.
-The government should be doing the things the committee is doing ," Devlin explianed.
-He added,"The government-owned Chilina press always tries to slant the news so that it sounds like the government is doing these things.'
+The government should be doing the things the committee is doing," Devlin explianed.
+He added,"The government-owned Chilina press always tries to slant the news so that it sounds like the government is doing these things.
 The three religious said they aided two of Chile's most wanted activist and their wives for humanitarian not political motives.
 The activist were Andres Pascal, nephew of former President Salvadore Allende who died two years ago in the military take over, and Nelson Gutierrez.
-The two men were helped on the condition they down their arms Devlin and the two sisters urged them to seek asylum.

-Devlin defended his decision to persuade Pascal to seek political asylum as a non-political act. (continued on page 5)
+The two men were helped on the condition they down their arms Devlin and the two sisters urged them to seek Devlin defended his decision to persuade Pascal to seek political asylum as a non-political act. (continued on page 5)

-ne Observer university of notre dame - st. mary's college
+XThe Observer university of notre dame - st. mary's college

-Vol. X, No. 58
+Vol. X. No. 58

+After announcing candidacy

+Reagan's life threatened